junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "No, I mean, seriously, shut up!"
 Dean stomps on the brake abruptly.
 The car halts with a jolt.

-Vaguely recognizable trees and tall grass surround them, they should be right on the outer rim of the woods outside the bunker now.
-The mist before them, however, is not the same heavy white ghost mist like everywhere else.
+Vaguely recognizable trees and tall grass surround them; they should be right on the outer rim of the woods outside the bunker now.
+The mist before them, however, is not the same heavy white ghost mist as everywhere else.

 "Oh God," Sam gasps.

-Black smoke entangle with white mist, ghostly figures flashing in and out of shape, flaring and dimming as they shift.
-They catch glimpses of shapes of a man or a woman from the blurry view.
-It's hard to tell what's really happening, the views are so hazy that looks like they're glancing through frosted glass.
+Black smoke entangles with white mist, ghostly figures flashing in and out of shape, flaring and dimming as they shift.
+They catch glimpses of the shapes of a man or a woman from the blurry view.
+It's hard to tell what's really happening; the views are so hazy that they look like they're glancing through frosted glass.
 But with Crowley's information, they have a good enough guess.

 "Demons are killing ghosts."
 Dean grimaces.

 "Not just any ghost," Cas says, squinting.

 A red-haired ghost girl comes into shape, looking like trying desperately to run from the black smoke following her.
-But she's not fast enough, the smoke from demons catch up to her easily, wrapping around her waist and pulling her back.
+But she's not fast enough, the smoke from demons catches up to her easily, wrapping around her waist and pulling her back.
 She screams, and her shape disperses in the white mist.

 "That's Charlie."